Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Introduction

-With these insights in hand, we propose a simple and practical learning method that leverages the fast convergence of Bayesian updates while offering greater robustness, taking a step toward a best-of-both-worlds learning approach.
-The key idea is to introduce a small regularization into the Bayesian update---so that, initially, the weight on incorrect models still decays exponentially fast, as in standard Bayesian learning, but convergence slows just enough to prevent any hypothesis from being completely ruled out.
+With these insights in hand, we propose two simple and practical learning methods that combine the fast convergence of Bayesian updates with greater robustness.

-We show that this simple modification ensures adaptability: the learner still achieves constant regret in stationary settings, yet remains responsive to distribution shifts, with regret growing only logarithmically in time when such shifts occur.
-Intuitively, once a model’s weight becomes small, the regularization keeps it ``alive,'' preserving the ability to recover if it later turns out to be relevant again.
+In the first method, the key idea is to introduce a small regularization into the Bayesian update, so that, initially, the weight on incorrect models still decays exponentially fast, as in standard Bayesian learning, but convergence slows enough to prevent any hypothesis from being completely ruled out.
+We show that this simple modification preserves the constant-regret guarantee in stationary settings, while also maintaining responsiveness to distribution shifts within a given model class, with regret growing only logarithmically in time when such shifts occur.
+Intuitively, once the weight on a model becomes small, the regularization keeps it ``alive,'' preserving the ability to recover if that model later becomes relevant again.
 In contrast, we show that standard Bayesian learning can suffer regret linear in $T$ even from a single distribution shift.
 While adaptive variants of no-regret learning exist \citep{hazan2009efficient,kozat2007universal,hazan2016introduction}, they still incur regret that grows with time even in the absence of shifts, and thus may not survive in competition against players investing according to the correct distribution, or even against Bayesians.